Ann Henderson – Regional Director / Chair of Governors

 Jo Savage- Assistant Head and SENCo

 I have worked at Underley Garden for over 12 years; it is the most rewarding job I have ever experienced.
 My first position was a care worker and over the years I have been supported and encouraged to follow my dreams and become a teacher.
 I thoroughly enjoy planning and delivering innovative and engaging lessons and seeing my students grow in confidence and ability.
-I am now the Assistant Headteacher and SENCo and I have the privilege to support and develop our students with complex needs who access our unique personalised curriculum, improving their independence skills, social and communication skills, functional skills and preparing them for their next step in life.
+I am now the Assistant Head and SENCo and I have the privilege to support and develop our students with complex needs who access our unique personalised curriculum, improving their independence skills, social and communication skills, functional skills and preparing them for their next step in life.

 As the SENCo, I enjoy working as part of the onsite multi-disciplinary team, we work closely to identify students’ needs and plan their curriculum to meet their EHC targets.
 Where necessary we plan and implement interventions to remove any barriers to learning to enable our students to reach their full potential.
 I am also proud to lead our exciting new nurture group and nurture base working in partnership with the mental health practitioner and therapists.